 Heard a reason, send it to me please.

 Gravels are graded by size.
-Zero is very fine and a little dusty and make a good top coat.
-"Play sand" aragonite is so dusty it is necessary to filter your water through bed sheets.
+Number 0 is very fine and a little dusty and will plug a plenum.
+“Play sand” aragonite is Number 00 – so dusty it is necessary to filter your water through bed sheets.
 Number 1 is the best, coarse (1.2-2 mm) enough to be dusty for less than 2-4 hours but fine enough to keep sediment and detritus from getting caught.
-Rinsing isn't necessary.
+Rinsing isn’t necessary.
 Number 1 and Number 3 coral sand are good to use if you like the looks.
 Anything more coarse is not recommended because it traps detritus.

 OK, I have pure water, what’s next?

 Salt of course.
 Salt mixes contain all the necessary elements, including calcium, strontium, magnesium, iodine, etc. plus extra buffers for pH and builders for alkalinity.
 The basic proportion is 1/2 cup per gallon.
 Salinity of the South Pacific is 1.022, the Red Sea is 1.026.
-If you have a fish only tank - and I mean fish only - salinity can run from 1.015 - 1.017.
+If you have a fish only tank – and I mean fish only – salinity can run from 1.015 – 1.017 but not recommended.
 This minimizes parasites who love salty water.
 Otherwise, anywhere from 1.020 to 1.026 is OK.
-Shoot for 1.024-1.025 in reef tanks with live corals.
+Shoot for 1.023-1.024 in reef tanks with live corals.